BicycleWalrus/slop/README.md

 # slop (The irrational codings of a very confused individual)

-Slop is my first ever repository of code developed during my first ever Python course!
+Slop is my first ever repository of code developed while practicing Python!
 I thoroughly expect everything to be horrendously coded, and under no circumstances should anyone consider using this code in any way, shape, and/form.
 You have been warned.

-Also, I'd like to learn about how to version control my code using Git!

 ## Getting Started